- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 Articles for Eating Disorders

-- Somatic Experiencing, Trauma and Treating Eating Disorders – Physical or psychological traumas are often contributing factors to the development of an eating disorder.
-Appropriately healing from these traumas is an important aspect of the recovery process from an eating disorder.
-Learn more about how somatic experiencing can be a therapeutic tool for healing from unresolved trauma.
+- Somatic Experiencing, Trauma, and Treating Eating Disorders: Physical or psychological traumas often contribute to an eating disorder’s development.
+Appropriately healing from these traumas is a critical aspect of the recovery process from an eating disorder.

-- Utilizing Brain Stimulation in the Treatment of Eating Disorders – A non-invasive magnetic brain stimulation called “Repetitive Transcranial Magnetic Stimulation (RTMS)” has shown some successful results in a study of 20 participants.
-The magnetic stimulation is performed on the frontal lobes of the brain.
+- Utilizing Brain Stimulation in the Treatment of Eating Disorders: A noninvasive magnetic brain stimulation called repetitive transcranial magnetic stimulation (RTMS) has shown some successful results in a study of 20 participants.
+Magnetic stimulation is performed on the frontal lobes of the brain.

-- Navigating the rough waters when looking for eating disorder inpatient and residential programs – Because of the many stigmas associated with eating disorders, it can be difficult for sufferers to seek the treatment they need.
+- Navigating the Rough Waters When Looking for Eating Disorder Inpatient and Residential Programs: Because of the many stigmas associated with eating disorders, it can be difficult for sufferers to seek the treatment they need.
 Finding the right level of care and treatment center can involve many challenges and obstacles.
-Learn more about the Clinical Practice Recommendations for Residential and Inpatient eating disorder programs.

-- Neurobiology and Eating Disorders – The brain has millions of neurons with trillions of connections, and a substantial portion of the brain is committed to the emotions and reasoning required to acquire food, what to eat, when to eat, and how much to eat.
+- Neurobiology and Eating Disorders: The brain has millions of neurons with trillions of connections.
+A substantial portion of the brain is committed to the emotions and reasoning required to acquire food, what to eat, when to eat, and how much to eat.
 Is it any wonder, given the complexities of the brain, that some of us develop some sort of disordered eating?
-The neurobiology of disordered eating could help in developing individualized treatment for those who suffer from eating disorders.

-- The Value of PHPs and IOPs – Many eating disorder treatment programs either require round the clock medical supervision in a hospital or a more relaxed outpatient approach where symptoms are less intense.
-However, there are those that need a treatment option somewhere in between.
-This is where Partial Hospital Programs (PHP’s) or Intensive Outpatient Programs (IOP’s) provide a real service and value.
-These solutions afford the patient and their loved ones an intense approach to recovery without having to leave home and the expenses that come with it.
+- The Value of PHPs and IOPs: Many eating disorder treatment programs require round-the-clock medical supervision in a hospital.
+Some offer a more relaxed outpatient approach when symptoms are less intense, and some people need a treatment option somewhere between.
+This is where partial hospital programs (PHPs) or intensive outpatient programs (IOPs) provide a real service and value.
+These solutions afford the patient and their loved ones an intense approach to recovery without having to leave home and incur the expenses that come with that.

-- Experiencing Inpatient Treatment – Eating disorder prevalence rates continue to increase among men and women.
-According to the National Association of Anorexia Nervosa and Associated Disorders (ANAD), the mortality rate for individuals suffering from Anorexia Nervosa is 12 times higher than the death rate of all causes of death for females between the ages of 15 and 24 years old.
-Learn more about Inpatient Treatment.
+- Experiencing Inpatient Treatment: Eating disorder prevalence rates continue to increase among men and women.
+According to the National Association of Anorexia Nervosa and Associated Disorders (ANAD), the mortality rate for individuals suffering from anorexia nervosa is 12 times higher than the death rate of all causes of death for females between the ages of 15 and 24.